DataKinds/datakinds.github.io/_posts/2019-04-26-good-symbolic-differentiation-requires-multidimensional-wobbliness.md

 (allergy notice: this page contains latex.
 If you have your Javascript disabled, please enable it for the best possible experience reading this blog post.
 I promise that's the only script on this site!)

 Over the past couple of days, I've been working on a Haskell script to do symbolic differentiation.
 Despite the fact that I'm more than a few semesters into a math degree, I've learned a ton while working on this little project.
-Differentiation can be a harder problem than it seems -- especially when we've been trained trust our intuition about things.
+Differentiation can be a harder problem than it seems -- especially when we've been trained to trust our intuition about things.

 To represent symbolic mathematics, I've created a moderately sized inductive data structure.
 This should be familiar to anyone who's used Haskell before, and fairly easy to figure out otherwise: